rvrsh3ll/node-tip-bot-twitter/README.md

+WIP - WIP for twitterfork of unek node-tip-bot - Biersteker

 node-tip-bot is an open-source node.js IRC bot for tipping with altcoins.
 It uses [node-dogecoin](https://github.com/countable/node-dogecoin) for integration with Litecoin's JSON RPC API.

 # Instalation